Goals and Objectives

 Rotation Schedule and Call

-Our geriatrics fellowship program spans both the Los Angeles and West Los Angeles medical centers, providing fellows with a patient population that is diverse in its racial, ethnic, health-literacy, and socioeconomic backgrounds.
-The clinical rotation schedule at Kaiser Permanente Los Angeles is a blend of longitudinal care experiences with key block rotations.
+Our geriatrics fellowship program spans both the LA and WLA medical centers, providing fellows with a patient population that is diverse in its racial, ethnic, health-literacy, and socioeconomic backgrounds.
+The clinical rotation schedule in our program is a blend of longitudinal care experiences with key block rotations.
 We feel this is the best way to prepare fellows for any possible setting or combination of settings in their careers as Geriatricians.
 The block rotations allow for intensive training in topic-specific fields while the longitudinal approach provides a year-long foundation in the “bread and butter” of geriatrics.
-This reduces the attrition of skills over the fellowship year that may occur in block systems.
+This reduces the attrition of skills over the fellowship year that may occur within block systems.
 We are always trying to enrich our program.
 To that end, we have added a community-based rotation with the Los Angeles LGBT Center, partnered with the LA County / USC Elder Abuse Forensic Center, created a Simulation program, and expanded our wellness curriculum.
-The call schedule for the fellowship has been revamped and involves taking home-call 2 weeknights a month from 5pm-11pm.
+The call schedule for the fellowship involves taking home-call 2 weeknights a month from 5pm-11pm.
 Additionally, fellows take 4-5 weekend home-calls a year, from Friday 5pm-11pm through Saturday 8am-11pm.
 Sunday is call-free.

 Inpatient Palliative Care